rafajaw/bondroute/README.md

 Forget holding tokens.
 We track intentions.

+**Gas-Efficient Design:**
+- **Virtual Bookkeeping**: Pushed funds aren't transferred to BondRoute - we just update the books.
+Actual transfers only happen on pull/send, saving gas on intermediate transfers
+- **Transient Storage**: When supported (most chains), we use EIP-1153 transient storage - ~20x cheaper than regular storage
+- **XOR Addressing**: Storage slots use XOR operations instead of keccak256 for further gas savings

 ```solidity
 // Alice's contract pushes 1000 USDC (no fee, full 1000 available)
 BondRoute_push(USDC, 1000);